HasanAlqaisi/diana-mobile/CONTRIBUTING.md

 ## Setup
 - Clone the project
 - to make the code compile add _constants.dart file to lib/core/constants
-- write in that folder the baseUrl, token, refreshToken
+- write in that file the baseUrl, token, refreshToken
 - run the (flutter run) command, that's it!

 ## Contribution